 About the service

-Ring and Ride is a door-to-door transport service for anyone who lives in the urban areas of the West Midlands who find it difficult or impossible to use normal public transport.
+Ring & Ride is a door-to-door transport service for anyone living in the West Midlands who finds it difficult or impossible to use public transport.

-- anyone suffering from a temporary injury (such as a broken leg, a sprain, a sports injury or recovering from an operation);
+- suffering from a temporary injury (such as a broken leg, a sprain, a sports injury or recovering from an operation)

-- young and elderly people who find it physically difficult to use public transport
+- who finds it physically or mentally difficult to use public transport

-- disabled people who want the convenience of a door-to-door service.
+- people with disabilities who require a door-to-door service

-Ring and Ride operates across the West Midlands across the following areas of the West Midlands.
-Registered users are able to travel within their surrounding area – for example, a passenger living in Erdington can travel anywhere in North Birmingham.
+Ring & Ride operates across the West Midlands.
+Registered users can travel within their surrounding area.
+For example, a passenger living in Aston can travel anywhere in North Birmingham.

-The services does not currently operate in Meriden or the surrounding area.
+The service does not operate in Coventry, Meriden or the surrounding area.

-Ring and Ride no longer covers Coventry but you can use the new West Midlands on Demand service.
+Residents in Coventry and the Meriden Gap can use the West Midlands Bus on Demand service.

-Generally, to become a registered user of Ring and Ride, you must find it difficult or impossible to use conventional public transport and be resident in one of the seven districts of the West Midlands:
+To become a registered user of Ring & Ride you must find it difficult or impossible to use public transport and be resident in one of the following six districts of the West Midlands:

 - Birmingham